On Aviation

 Conclusion

 Thank you for reading this week's On Aviation™ full article.
-Do you believe that increasing inflation will have a devastating effect on the aviation industry?
-Why or why not??
+Do you agree with the argument laid out in this article, or do you believe that DEI, government intervention, or airline negligence is responsible for the increase in accidents and incidents?
 Please share your thoughts in the comments below.
 Remember to check out our On Aviation™ Podcast and continue the conversation on our Twitter and Instagram.

 Orlando - On Aviation™